n3xta/n3xta/README.md

 <!--END_SECTION:waka-->

 <img src="https://raw.githubusercontent.com/n3xta/image-hosting/main/img/202411032331174.png"/>
-My README is underconstruction.
+My README is under construction.
 Here is a joke for you:

 *my favorite language is java, as in javaScript*